Studio City, Los Angeles: Parks and recreation

 The Studio City Recreation Center (commonly known as Beeman Park) is in a residential neighborhood on Rye Street at Beeman Avenue.
 It has an auditorium, barbecue pits, a lighted baseball diamond, an outdoor running and walking track, lighted outdoor basketball courts, a children's play area, picnic tables, unlighted tennis courts, and many programs and classes including the second-largest youth baseball program in the public parks.

 Moorpark Park, an unstaffed pocket park at the corner of Moorpark Street and Laurel Canyon Boulevard, has a children's play area and picnic tables.

 Woodbridge Park, on Elmer Avenue at Moorpark Street, on the eastern border of Studio City has a children and toddler's play area.

 Wilacre Park, a 128-acre natural mountain park with the lower trailhead for the Betty B Dearing hiking trail, is on Fryman Road at Laurel Canyon Boulevard.
 It has a large parking lot, restrooms and a picnic area.
 It is part of the Santa Monica Mountains Conservancy and is managed by the Mountains Recreation & Conservation Authority.

 Fryman Canyon Park is a 122-acre nature park accessed via the Nancy Hoover Pohl Overlook on Mulholland Drive with the upper trailhead of the Betty B Dearing hiking trail.
 The park is part of the Santa Monica Mountains Conservancy and is managed by the Mountains Recreation & Conservation Authority.

 Coldwater Canyon Park is a nature park adjacent to Wilacre Park and Fryman Canyon Park.
 It contains an amphitheater and the headquarters for the conservation group TreePeople.
 It can be accessed via a parking lot near the corner of Mulholland Drive and Coldwater Canyon Avenue and via the Betty B Dearing Trail.
 The park is managed by the City of Los Angeles Department of Recreation and Parks (LA Parks).
 This park is not to be confused with an unrelated park with the name Coldwater Canyon Park, three miles to the south on North Beverly Drive in the city of Beverly Hills.

 In addition, Studio City has the Studio City Mini-Park, an unstaffed pocket park.

 North Valleyheart Riverwalk is a linear park that abuts the Los Angeles River.

 Government

-The northeast part of Studio City is in City Council District 2, represented by Paul Krekorian, and the southwest section is in District 4, represented by Nithya Raman.
+The northeast part of Studio City is in City Council District 2, represented by Adrin Nazarian, and the southwest section is in District 4, represented by Nithya Raman.
 The community is represented within the city of Los Angeles by the Studio City Neighborhood Council.

-The area is represented by Los Angeles County District 3 Supervisor Lindsey Horvath, State Senator Robert Hertzberg, California Assemblyman Adrin Nazarian and U.S. Representative Brad Sherman.
+The area is represented by Los Angeles County District 3 Supervisor Lindsey Horvath and District 5 Supervisor Kathryn Barger, State Senator Henry Stern, California Assemblyman Nick Schultz, and U.S. Representative Brad Sherman.